It’s only too late if you don’t start now…

 I admit it – I’m a late bloomer; Stitches was published on my 60th birthday.

-Career path for me consisted of several forks in the road.
-From an Executive Secretary back in the day, to an HR Director, to a therapist, to running a senior center, I’ve heard tons of stories.
+My career path was not a straight shot – it consisted of several forks in the road.
+From an Executive Secretary back in the day, to an HR Director, to a therapist, to running a senior center.
+In this bramble bush of a career, I heard tons of stories.

 I heard from women about abuse, grief, identity, and re-birth – so much so I became an advocate for the victims of this world – abused women, neglected children, and abandoned animals.
 I’ve witnessed changes women can create in themselves and in others, even late in life (the second chapter).

-My first book, Stitches, is the story of a woman who thought she knew who she was.
-She was wrong; this story came in a roundabout way.
 San Diego Heritage Park is in San Diego’s Old Town, a group of six Victorian-era houses that have historical value, but are boarded up and looking very sad.
 In my head I was in charge of the complex and turned it into an art colony.
-The first house was dedicated to needlework; thus Stitches was born from both my experience as a bereavement counselor and a needle worker.
+The first house would be dedicated to needlework; thus Stitches was born from both my experience as a bereavement counselor and a needle worker.
 It was a match.

 I went home and began to pound the keyboard, not having a clue what I was doing, but it felt right.
-That was six years ago.
-The pandemic forced me to finish the two that come in behind it, Canvas and Pages, and I am now working on the fourth, tentatively called Trinkets.
+That was ten years ago.
+The pandemic forced me to finish the two that come in behind it, Canvas and Pages, and now Trinkets is launched as of April 2024.